Dialpad Powerdialer with Salesforce

 • Salesforce Object: Choose between Lead, Contact, Opportunity, or Account

-• List Type: Static lists do not update to add new records, but records get removed if they no longer meet the list's criteria; dynamic lists add or remove records automatically when the criteria for the list is met
+• List Type: Static lists do not update to add new records, but records get removed if they no longer meet the list's criteria; dynamic lists add or remove records automatically when the criteria for the list are met

 Power_dialer_list.png